tri47/tri47.github.io/_posts/2020-07-07-why-data-analysts-dont-get-the-love.md

 You need to build a good relationship with the business and be a data evangelic because you are the expert here.
 Take advantage of your access to the plethora of data and help people.
 Show them what value you can bring.

-Be an ally, not a carrier of bad news.
+Be a helpful ally, not a carrier of bad news.

 ### The caveat